Seoul

 Village of Bukchon Hanok: Immersion in Tradition

-Located between Gyeongbokgung and Changdeokgung, Bukchon Hanok village is one of Seoul's hidden treasures, featuring winding alleys and traditional hanok houses.
+Located between Gyeongbokgung and Changdeokgung, the village of Bukchon Hanok is one of Seoul's hidden treasures, made up of winding lanes and traditional hanok houses.
 This historic residential area offers a striking contrast to the city's modern skyscrapers.
 A stroll through Bukchon is like walking through a living tableau of Korea's past.
 Visitors can not only admire the architecture, but also take part in craft workshops, such as making hanji (traditional Korean paper) or learning the Korean tea ceremony, for an authentic cultural experience.

 N Seoul Tower: A Panoramic View of the Metropolis